Newport 214: Design

-Operational history
+Reception

 In a 2010 review Steve Henkel wrote, "the '214' came from the drawing board of Olympic sailor Harry R. Sindle, but we are not sure what to make of her racing ability.
 The ads say she 'will qualify for MORC competition, and performs well in such competition’—but we have not found her handicap listed in our copy of the complete U.S. Sailing PHRF compilation.
 Best features: The cabin arrangement seems efficient, with the centerboard trunk forming one wall of the aft dinette seat (but see below for possible problems as a result).
 Foam flotation is a plus.
 Worst features: ... the heavy steel centerboard is at the top of the trunk, and the board is cut away to a mere sliver on the aft end to permit the person sitting in the dinette to get in and out without too many contortions.
 Although we haven't heard of any specific instances of problems, we wouldn't be surprised if the thin section on the board led to trouble with the board bending or trunk crushing at the bottom of the boat.
 The drawings show a relatively slender mast section with no backstay and a total of only three shrouds—another common source of trouble (such as masts bending in a breeze)."